 This month we're exploring detoxing and clean beauty.
 Do you think this is a response to consumers seeking a more natural perspective on beauty?

+Yes, I think that people are becoming more aware of wellness.
+Most people have an awareness when it comes to food and are slowly thinking about its relation to beauty.
+I also think the idea of super-charged vitamin beauty products that are part skin care solution/part cosmetic is appealing.
 I think people are struggling to understand the balance of being natural and living their life.
 Some people may want all-natural products.
 Some people may want mostly natural, but also want a [great] Benefit mascara or a Tom Ford lipstick.
 Natural is definitely a buzzword, and consumers will come to find that natural has many, many meanings.

 What are some of your favorite double-duty products?

 I guess I am somewhat traditional and don't believe in the idea of double-duty products.
 I just find that most double-duty products rarely perform both functions optimally.
 Like 2-in-1 shampoo/conditioner, I just don't like it!
 But I really like BB creams for their texture and smooth finish, just not so much for their skincare function.
 I also believe some specific skin care balms have multiple uses, like Egyptian Magic or Earth Tu Face's Skin Stick.
+From a cosmetic standpoint, I believe in double-duty though.
+A lipstick works just as well as a blush in a pinch, and NARS the multiple, is obviously cult-like for its multi-use appeal.

 Who are the people or media outlets continuously influencing beauty?